How to control post operative swelling after tummy tuck

 CHOICE OF TUMMY TUCK SURGICAL TECHNIQUE IS IMPORTANT

 Control of swelling starts with surgical planning.
 As was described in my earlier post describing the Lockwood technique of tummy tuck, the less you separate the tissues the better.
 This is because there is less empty space for fluid to accumulate, less tissue from which fluid leaks, more intact lymphatics to drain fluid, and tissues can heal faster.
 I prefer the Lockwood technique because separates less tissues than the standard technique After surgery, compression is very important.
 It prevents fluid leakage from the tissues, and once it occurs, the pressure forces it back into whatever drainage channels are available (drains or lymphatics).
 Tissues heal better and faster when there is minimal swelling.

+After the surgery , there is one thing that YOU can do which will help to control swelling.
+The most important thing YOU can do is to wear the post operative compression garment for at least two weeks straight .
 The type of compression garment used during the post op period is important.
 Too much compression at a given point can stop blood flow and cause tissue death.
 Too little, and fluid accumulates.
 In my opinion abdominal binders (wrap around type) are inadequate because they shift and the shearing from it can disrupt the healing of the abdominal flap to the muscle underneath.
 Secondly, they can obstruct flow from the extremities back to the heart.
 This is why some people with abdominal binders can have swelling in the upper thighs.

 - the appropriate surgical design (Lockwood technique)

 - prompt and prolonged compression with medical grade compression garments

 Wondering if a tummy tuck is right for you?